 Steve then gets a voicemail message saying that particular technician is out sick today.
 The report will have to wait.

 After back-to-back meetings, Steve gets called down to the factory floor to inspect a piece of equipment that has automatically shut off due to a malfunction.
 Production is at a standstill as he and his team try to figure out what went wrong with the machine.

 After sifting through dozens of printouts and warning screens on the equipment itself, he and the team discover the machine was overheating.
 Things get frantic as the plant sits idle, so Steve makes an executive decision to adjust the cooling system on the equipment to a temperature his gut tells him will work (he has over 25 years of experience, so his intuition is spot on, right?)

 Steve gets back to his desk and opens the spreadsheet from the morning.
 He realizes the report from the email was showing the coolant malfunction in the machine he just had to deal with on the factory floor.
 He has access to all this data, but it’s spread out across so many different sources that he can’t make the appropriate decisions that will lead to meaningful actions.
 He combs through the spreadsheet to see if the gut-based temperature adjustment he made earlier was the right one.

 He’s way off…

-Like thousands of other industrial operators, Steve can’t make real-time adjustments to his plant’s processes when his data is locked in legacy and manual systems.
-He would benefit from a centralized platform that can offer him real-time updates on his plant’s processes and assets, as well as automated recommendations and solutions on how to fix problems when they arise.
+Like thousands of other industrial operators, Steve can’t make adjustments to his plant’s processes when his data is locked in legacy and manual systems.
+He would benefit from a centralized platform that can offer him updates on his plant’s processes and assets, as well as automated recommendations and solutions on how to fix problems when they arise.

 After that nightmare of a day, Steve has to spend the next morning looking for ways to deal with equipment downtime and the issues that spreadsheets and other legacy methods have been causing him.